Note: For your convenience this page has also been sent to you via email. If you do not receive it, please check your spam folder.

 - Can you estimate what percentage of your new members have 'weight loss' as a goal?

-- If they join in the hope of losing weight but don't achieve the results they want, do you believe this could increase the possibility of them dropping out?
+- If they join in the hope of losing weight, but don't achieve the results they want, do you believe this could increase the possibility of them dropping out?
 (Member churn)

 - If members join and do lose weight, do you believe that they will be more likely to stick to exercise and keep their membership longer?
 (Member retention)

-- Do you believe that having a coach to guide members through their individual weight loss journey and hold them accountable will yield better results than programs where there is no one-on-one coaching?
+- Do you believe that having a coach to guide members through their individual weight loss journey and hold them accountable will yield better results than programs where there is no coaching?